Understanding Boot Formality

 - Toe Cap: A feature borrowed from classic Oxford shoes, toe caps add a sense of formality to a shoe’s design.

 - Sole Thickness: Thicker soles are evocative of utilitarian boots and chunkier in design.
 Therefore, thinner soles are more refined and feel more formal.

-- Wingtips: More ornate than a toe cap, wing tips are less formal alternative as they’re reminiscent of brogues.
+- Wingtips: More ornate than a toe cap, wing tips are a less formal alternative as they’re reminiscent of brogues.

-- Broguing: Boots that feature broguing details such as perfing, pinking and toe medallions are less formal due to their rustic origins.
+- Broguing: Boots that feature broguing details such as perfing, pinking, and toe medallions are less formal due to their rustic origins.